-In circumstances in which the faculty member chooses to refer such violation to the Division Head, the following procedures will be observed:
+In circumstances in which the faculty member chooses to refer such violation to the Department Chair, the following procedures will be observed:

 Faculty members reporting an alleged case or incident of dishonesty must do so within two weeks from the date of discovery of the alleged dishonesty.
-The charge of dishonesty must be supported by appropriate documentation for the Division Head's review.
+The charge of dishonesty must be supported by appropriate documentation for the Department Chair review.

-The Division Head will notify the student of the charge and will arrange to discuss the charge with the student in a preliminary meeting.
-The Division Head will also notify the appropriate Academic Dean that the alleged offense occurred.
+The Department Chair will notify the student of the charge and will arrange to discuss the charge with the student in a preliminary meeting.
+The Department Chair will also notify the appropriate Academic Dean that the alleged offense occurred.
 At the preliminary meeting, the student will be presented with the charge made and the evidence provided by the faculty member.
 The student will be advised of the adjudication procedures including his/her rights and given the opportunity to respond.
 The student may respond immediately or may be asked to respond in writing within five (5) working days.
 Any statement or signed document by the student will become part of the evidence in the case.

-If the student fails to attend the preliminary meeting, the Division Head may proceed with the process as appropriate.
-The Division Head may gather additional evidence from the student, the complainant, and other appropriate parties prior to the adjudication process.
+If the student fails to attend the preliminary meeting, the Department Chair may proceed with the process as appropriate.
+The Department Chair may gather additional evidence from the student, the complainant, and other appropriate parties prior to the adjudication process.